-Parkinson’s disease is a progressive, degenerative disorder of the brain.
+Parkinson’s disease is a disorder of the brain that gets worse over time.
 Symptoms include tremors, stiffness or rigidity, and slowness of movement.

 Signs and symptoms

 Most people with Parkinson’s disease develop a tremor that is most prominent in the hands and fingers.
 It tends to occur when the limb is relaxed (a resting tremor), disappearing when performing tasks such as drinking or eating.
 Some people with Parkinson’s disease never develop a tremor.

 Stiffness or rigidity is a common early sign of Parkinson’s disease and is most obvious in the arms, shoulder, or neck, although it can occur in all muscle groups.
 People may have difficulty getting out of a chair, turning or rolling over in bed, or walking.
 Fine finger movements such as doing up a button or tying a shoelace may also be difficult.
 Pain or a deep aching sensation in the muscles may also be felt.

 Slow movement (bradykinesia)

 Slowness of movement is a disabling and frustrating symptom of Parkinson’s disease.
 People have difficulty initiating movement and movement may be slow.
 There may also be a lack of coordination when moving and normal activities can prove difficult.
 Activities once performed quickly and comfortably, such as washing or dressing, may take several hours if not assisted.
 Slowness of movement can also make the face seem flat or expressionless.